-I find it very fascinating to be able to make money with unique hustles.
+I find it very fascinating that it’s possible to make money with unique hustles.

-Today’s interview will give you a very detailed insight into home staging and show you exactly how to become a home stager and earn money from home.
+Today’s interview will give you a very detailed insight into home staging and show you exactly how to become a home stager and earn money in a flexible way.

 Before we get into the interview, I would like to share some interesting facts about Debra Gould.